praneethkaturi/Patient-Case-SImilarity/README.md

 ## Patient-Case-Similarity
-Smart India Hackathon grand fianlist
+Smart India Hackathon grand fianlist.

 The goal of this project is to identify the similarity between given patients base on their demographics, lab-test values, prescription notes, discharge summaries etc.